Edwin-Luijten/node-aws-lambda/README.md

 ### <a name="middleware-error"></a>Error Middleware

 The error middleware will catch the uncaught error and transforms it to a readable response.
+In order to log the error it makes use of [@aws-lambda-powertools/logger](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/core/logger/)

 #### Example